The Chart for Peloton Interactive Inc. (PTON) Is Flashing Mixed Signals

 Opinions of the stock are interesting as 20 analysts out of 26 who provided ratings for Peloton Interactive Inc. declared the stock was a “buy,” while 3 rated the stock as “overweight,” 2 rated it as “hold,” and 1 as “sell.”

-The average price from analysts is $113.83, which is $3.09 above the current price.
+The average price from analysts is $113.83, which is -$1.17 below the current price.
 PTON currently public float of 239.08M and currently shorts hold a 4.41% ratio of that float.
-Today, the average trading volume of PTON was 17.98M shares.
+Today, the average trading volume of PTON was 18.39M shares.

 PTON’s Market Performance